yalmip/yalmip.github.io/_posts/commands/2016-09-17-crossentropy.md

 ### Implementation

-[crossentropy](/command/crossentropy) is implemented using the [evaluation-based nonlinear operators] framework.
+[crossentropy](/command/crossentropy) is implemented using the [callback-based nonlinear operators] framework.